mohamedarifq8-alt/Autonomous-Vision-Navigator-Webots/README.md

 The robot is engineered to autonomously navigate a complex maze using a robust wall-following algorithm while simultaneously running a real-time object detection pipeline to locate a specific target (a red ball).
 Once the target is detected, the robot smoothly overrides its navigation protocol to approach and stop at the target.

 ## 🎥 Demonstration
-*(Drop your GIF or Video link here showcasing the robot solving the maze and finding the ball)*

 ## 🧠 Core Engineering Features